<strong>Bringing Neuroscience and Digital Chemistry to Valentine </strong>

 _________________________________________________________________

-This blog post was originally shared at the blog of Digoshen www.digoshen.com, and the blog of the Digoshen founder and Chair of Boards Impact Forum www.liselotteengstam.com, alias Novisali .
+This blog post was originally shared at the blog of the Digoshen & Boards Impact Forum Chair and founder www.liselotteengstam.com, with the artist name Novisali.